ctyeong/CH-Rand/README.md

 # Training

+Training is learning
+For training, you need:
+- Dataset
+- Config File

 ## Dataset
 In this tutorial, we assume that [Riseholme-2021](https://github.com/ctyeong/Riseholme-2021) &mdash; the large image dataset for strawberry anomaly detection available [here](https://github.com/ctyeong/Riseholme-2021)
 &mdash; has been cloned inside the root directory of `CH-Rand`.